interaction-lab/BlossomNav/README.md

 #### Joystick Information
 [joystick.webm](https://github.com/user-attachments/assets/b111f9dd-f4b0-4e2f-aa10-ce3e5d1576a8)

 Above is a video of our joystick.
 You can use your mouse to drag the inner circle within the outer circle.
 The joystick will send the x, y coordinates of the inner circle to the raspberry pi.
 The joystick will also snap back to (0, 0) if it does not sense that a mouse is dragging it.
-The code for the joystick can be found at ```datacollections/joystick.py``` supposing you want to change it to fit your system.
+If you want to change the joystick to fit your system, the code can be found at ```datacollections/joystick.py```.
+The code for sending and receiving information from the joystick can be found in ```dataforwarding/datasender.py``` and ```dataforwarding/datareceiver.py```.
+You can alter these scripts to fit your system as well.

 ## BlossomNav: Video Parsing & Merging Tools
 ### Video Parsing